needle-mirror/com.unity.terrain-tools/Documentation~/brush-mask-filters-list.md

 | **Height Range** | Specifics the height range to which to apply the effect. |
 | **Remap Curve**  | Remaps the height input before computing the final mask. |

+## Layer

+Uses the alphamap of the selected [Terrain Layers](https://docs.unity3d.com/Manual/class-TerrainLayer.html) to mask the effect of a chosen Brush.

+**Sharpness** controls the amount the mask bleeds outside of the chosen layer's alphamap.

 ## Max

 Sets all pixels of the current mask to whichever is greater, the current pixel value or the input value.